Register Owner: CTO and General Counsel

 Operational mirror: the working drafts and underlying reviewer comments live in the relevant DPIA / RFC tickets.
-This page is the durable summary referenced from the policy.
+This log is the durable summary referenced from the policy.

 Review entry format